History of the South Korea national football team: First World Cup team

 In 1954, South Korea entered FIFA World Cup qualification for the first time, and qualified for the 1954 FIFA World Cup in Switzerland by beating Japan 7–3 on aggregate.
 South Korea were only the second Asian team to compete at a World Cup after the Dutch East Indies (Indonesia) in 1938, and the first fully-independent Asian nation to do so.
 South Korea lost their only two games by heavy margins: 9–0 against Hungary (the joint-heaviest defeat in World Cup history) and 7–0 against Turkey.
 Their third scheduled game, against West Germany, was never played because neither were seeded in their group, as per that tournament's rules.
-It would take thirty-two years before South Korea was able to participate at the World Cup finals again.
+It would take thirty-two years before South Korea was able to participate at the World Cup again.

 Two years later, South Korea won the inaugural AFC Asian Cup in 1956.
 They hosted the next edition in 1960 and successfully retained the title, beating South Vietnam, Israel, and Republic of China in the process.
 However, the South Korean players received fake medals, instead of the gold medals they had been promised, and returned them to the KFA.
 The KFA promised to give them real medals, but this did not occur until 2019.
 South Korea have not won the AFC Asian Cup since, something that has thus been attributed to the "curse of the fake gold medals."

 Foundation of Yangzee

 In 1965, the South Korean government was hesitant to play football matches against North Korea and thus withdrew from 1966 FIFA World Cup qualification to avoid possibly playing the northern neighbors.
 Kim Yong-sik, the KFA vice-president at that time, had evaluated North Korea as a world-class team.
-This would be proven true, as the North Koreans advanced to the quarter-finals at the finals in England.
+This would be proven true, as the North Koreans advanced to the quarter-finals at the 1966 FIFA World Cup in England.

 In March 1967, the South Korean Central Intelligence Agency (KCIA) founded Yangzee FC, collecting footballers in South Korea to train them intensively.
 Yangzee players received benefits like exemption from military service, long-term overseas training and high salaries in return for intensive training.
 At the 1968 Summer Olympics qualification, South Korea was eliminated by goal difference, despite being tied with Japan, the group winners, on points.
 They also participated in the 1969 Asian Champion Club Tournament, finishing as runners-up.
 However, South Korea failed to qualify for the 1970 FIFA World Cup despite governmental support, and Yangzee was losing support as Kim Hyong-uk, the director of KCIA and supporter of the club, was dismissed from his post, and tensions between South and North Korea were beginning to subside.
 Yangzee was eventually dissolved in March 1970 without ever having played against North Korea, but players achieved a good result by winning the 1970 Asian Games.